 If changing the size of your hook still doesn’t work, try using a crochet hook made from a different material.
-For example, you may find that you get a different tension with a plastic hook rather than with an aluminium one.
+For example, you may find that you get a different tension with a plastic hook rather than with an aluminum one.

-Types Of Crochet Hooks
+Types Of Crochet Hooks (Crochet Needles)

-Hooks are the most economical and are very lightweight.
+Plastic hooks are the most economical and are very lightweight.
 They have a very slight texture to them, so your stitches won't slip too easily.
 They are also perfect for airplane trips!

-Crochet hooks can be expensive, but are smooth and have a little bit of texture to stop the yarn from slipping.
+Wooden crochet hooks can be expensive, but are smooth and have a little bit of texture to stop the yarn from slipping.
 Collectors can order hand-made, bespoke wooden hooks with beautifully carved handles.

-Ivory or Bone Crochet Hooks
+5. Ivory or Bone Crochet Hooks

-Tunisian Crochet Hooks
+7. Tunisian Crochet Hooks

-Broomstick Lace Crochet Hooks
+8. Broomstick Lace Crochet Hooks

-How To Hold Your Crochet Hook
+How To Hold Your Crochet Hook for Beginners

 There is no hard and fast rule about how to hold your hook.
 You should hold it in any way that is comfortable for you, and that allows you to easily create the loops which form your stitches.
 There are two common ways of holding the hook:

 You hold the hook in your dominant hand just as you would hold a pencil to write.
-The hook part should be facing you, and you grip the shaft between thumb and forefinger, with the other fingers supporting it underneath.
+The hook part should be facing you, and you grip the shaft between your thumb and forefinger, with the other fingers supporting it underneath.

-You hold the hook in your dominant hand with your thumb and middle finger gripping the shaft while your forefinger rests along the top, as if holding a knife.
+You hold the hook in your dominant hand with your thumb and middle finger gripping the shaft while your forefinger rests along the top as if holding a knife.

 Wrap the yarn around the little finger of your non-dominant hand, then raise your middle finger and lift the yarn with it to keep the tension fairly tight.
 Use your index finger and thumb to hold the work.
 Some crocheters prefer to use their forefinger as the tension holder.